Leading brands use guest experience metrics to drive true growth

 As convenience and quality become greater factors for consumers, the multi-unit chain has focused on ensuring the guest journey is as seamless as possible, especially when it comes to the digital ordering experience.

-Vikram Badhwar, Nando’s Global Head of Operations Technology, shared how the speed of service is a new element that has driven their execution strategy since the rise of to-go and delivery demand.
+Vikram Badhwar, Nando’s Global Head of Operations Technology, shared how the speed of service is a new element that has driven their execution strategy since the rise of click-and-collect and delivery demand.